Old Edinburgh Club: History

-The Club today emphasizes promoting relevant research, improving access to records and generating fresh interest in the city's history.
-Its members are diverse, some with a professional interest but mainly those simply fascinated in this rich history of Edinburgh.
+The OEC promotes relevant research, improving access to records and generating fresh interest in the city's history.

 The Book of the Old Edinburgh Club

 The Club produces an annual journal, The Book of the Old Edinburgh Club.
 Prominent in the first issue in 1908 was an article, "Provisional List of Old Houses Remaining in the High Street and Canongate of Edinburgh" by Bruce J Home.
 This revealed that "since 1860, two-thirds of the ancient buildings in the Old Town of Edinburgh have been demolished".
 This topic reflected an early priority of Club members to preserve historic buildings, especially in the light of pressures to clear slums and redevelop the Old Town.
 This theme has recurred from time to time, as demonstrated by coverage in The Scotsman newspaper.

 More than 50 volumes and 300 learned articles have been published to date.
 The contents of the Book have been reviewed in scholarly journals from time to time.
 For example, the Scottish Historical Review featured pieces on the history of the Burgh Muir in 1920 and on George Square in 1950.
 Paton in 1953 noted the significance of the Book of the Old Edinburgh Club for enhancing to the store of knowledge that underpinned the Ancient Monuments Commission's Inventory of Historical Monuments in Edinburgh.

 More recent topics have included the British Linen Company and its slavery connection; the evolution of Edinburgh's Royal Botanic Garden; the Edinburgh Association for Improving the Condition of the Poor; James Nicolson, a Jacobite Martyr from Leith; and the role of Sir Walter Scott in inventing Scotch Baronial Architecture.
 Volumes published between 1908 and 2008 have been digitized and are accessible on the Club's website.